gagregrog/node-opencv/README.md

 `deviceShape` can be used to override the default webcam. `qKey` can be used to override the default exit key.

-#### saveFaces(numFaces=10, folderPath='./img')
+#### saveFaces(numFaces=10, folderPath) => [faces]

-Starts the webcam and captures the given number of faces, writing them to the provided folder.
-If the folder doesn't exist, it is created.
+Starts the webcam and captures the given number of faces, writing them to the `folderPath` provided.
+If a `folderPath` is provided and the folder doesn't exist, it is created.
+An array of found faces is returned.